Makes 10 tarts.

 - 1 tsp sea salt

-Place the sugar and water in a medium saucepan over low heat and cook, stirring, until the sugar is dissolved.
-Place a sugar thermometer in the pan and increase the heat to high.
-Bring to the boil and cook without stirring until the temperature reaches 150°C and the mixture is a deep caramel color.
-This will take for 10–12 minutes.
-Meanwhile, place the cream and butter in a small saucepan over medium heat and bring to the boil.
-Remove the caramelized sugar from the heat and working quickly, add the cream and butter mixture and whisk to combine.
-Add salt, return to the heat and cook for further 2 minutes or until thickened slightly.
+In a medium saucepan over low heat, combine the sugar and water and stir until the sugar is dissolved.
+Increase the heat to high and place a sugar thermometer in the pan.
+Bring to a boil and cook, stirring occasionally, until the temperature reaches 150°C and the mixture has turned a deep caramel color.
+This will take between 10 and 12 minutes.
+Meanwhile, bring the cream and butter to a boil in a small saucepan over medium heat.
+Remove the caramelized sugar from the heat and, working quickly, whisk in the cream and butter mixture.
+Return to the heat and cook for another 2 minutes, or until slightly thickened.

 For the Sour Cream Chocolate Ganache.